dankraus/rails-basic-stack-vagrant-cookbook/README.md

 You can edit the code and manage your git repo outside of the VM.
 The project directory will automatically sync with the /vagrant directory inside the VM.

+To pull up the app in your host machine's browser, go to http://localhost:3000

 Visit [http://vagrantup.com/](http://vagrantup.com/) for more instructions on how to use vagrant.